Here, we would like to keep you updated on some of the more recent private equity news, legislation regarding the industry and private equity studies.

 The Private Equity Growth Council lobbying group, on the other hand, has a video portraying Blackstone’s Vanguard Health (profiled in the Buyout of America) as a savior of the Detroit Health System.
 (I have not done enough reporting to verify the Detroit claims).

 Bloomberg does a great job in May 2012 revealing how private equity owned dental management practices serving the poor are doing unnecessary dental work—on young kids.
-The North Carolina legislature is considering a bill to curtail them going against some very powerful interests.

 U.S. private equity firms have found it hard to resell their businesses.
 They now own a record 6,107 companies, and have owned 2,000 of them for more than five years, according to a Grant Thornton 2011 mid-year study.
 Prequin in August 2012 releases a similar report.